 A good smell can go a long way.
 Partner hasn’t taken out the garbage in 3 weeks?
 Light a candle.
 A guest enters with bad BO?
 Spray some cologne.
 Stinky bathroom?
 Potpourri it up.
 Any way you have it, this will show you how to make your house smell good while benefiting the environment.

 Many manmade scents are made with toxic chemicals or unethical materials.
 For example, some electric diffusers give off toxins, plugins give off residual chemicals, and aroma candles may use heavy-metal wicks.
-All can damage your respiratory system, so be mindful of what you purchase – not just for the smell or aesthetic.
+All can damage your respiratory system, so be mindful of what you purchase – not just for the smell or aesthetic appeal.

 With helpful tips on how to make your house smell good, you’ll be able to feel proud of your eco-friendly scents (and boast to guests).

-Making Your House Smell Good
+How to Make Your House Smell Good

 If you want your house to smell like heaven but don’t want to harm the planet (none of us should want that) then you made a great stop!
 Here are 5 eco-friendly smells to fill up your home when: